-Summer Waves Water Park offers the following daily admission pricing: $19.95 for general admission, $15.95 for junior admission, and Children ages 3 and under are free.
+Summer Waves Water Park offers the following daily admission pricing: $20 for general admission and children ages 3 and under are free.
 Learn more.

 Neptune Park Fun Zone offers the following pricing: $8/person/day for daily admission to the pool, $8/person/round for miniature golfing, and free access to the playground.
 Learn more.